5.4.1 Program Discontinuation and Reinstatement: Policy

 Expulsion from the university is the permanent termination of an individual’s status as a student, with the loss of all rights and privileges appurtenant thereto.
 If a Judicial Panel recommends expulsion from the university, the case will be automatically reviewed by the Provost.
 The Provost has the option of supporting the recommendation of expulsion or imposing lesser sanctions.
 A student who is expelled from Stanford University may not seek reinstatement (see the Office of Community Standards web site).

 To return to graduate study after the discontinuation of a degree program, the student may be required to apply for reinstatement (if returning to the same degree program) or admission (if applying to a different program).
 Both applications require payment of a fee.
-In some circumstances, reinstatement may not be permitted, or may be permitted with conditions.
+In some circumstances, reinstatement may not be permitted or may be permitted with conditions.
+Students wishing to enroll in the quarter of discontinuation should submit the Late Study List Add Petition eForm.
+Students returning from a voluntary withdrawal must apply for reinstatement through their degree program in order to return.

 Students whose master’s program or doctoral candidacy has expired must have extensions of their programs or candidacy approved by their degree programs before reinstatement may be approved.